 How do you prepare for careers in this field?

-Utica College offers an online bachelors degree in cybersecurity and information assurance
+Utica College offers an online bachelors degree in cybersecurity and information assurance, an online bachelors in economic crime investigation and an online masters degree in economic crime management.

 Both Utica and Champlain stress hands-on learning.
 So, for example, a student at Champlain will be given software tools used by cyber pros, plus a digital photo to examine and report upon.
 Or, online students may practice testifying in court, using webcams to record themselves.